Form I-766: Employment Authorization Document

 Your eligibility status does not mean that USCIS will approve your EAD.
 Even though you are eligible, you still need to present forms and evidence for approval.
 If you do not, you may be asked to present more evidence, elongating your approval process.

 There is also the possibility of rejection.
-Speak with your immigration attorney before submitting your Form I-766 application to ensure your forms are filled out accurately and you have the correct evidence for your specific eligibility status.
+Speak with your immigration attorney in Chicago before submitting your Form I-766 application to ensure your forms are filled out accurately and you have the correct evidence for your specific eligibility status.

 Who Does Not Need Form I-766?